 That way, you'll be able to reduce your users' likelihood of encountering compatibility issues when, say, you disable weak cipher suites on the server side.

 Looking for a file transfer server that will allow you to transfer files via HTTPS, FTPS, and other secure file transfer protocols?
-Try the free, fully-functional evaluation edition of JSCAPE MFT Server now.
+Try the free, fully-functional Starter Edition of JSCAPE MFT Server now.